 Flexibility is the range of motion you have that you can passively work into.
 PASSIVE, meaning you have to sit in an uncomfortable position for two minutes until things loosen up.
-I'm also referring to the range you can only get when your best bro is using his whole bodyweight to get stretch your hamstring as closer to your face as possible.
+I'm also referring to the range you can only get when your best bro is using his whole bodyweight to stretch your hamstring as close to your face as possible.
 You have to keep at it every session because it never seems to stick.
 Flexibility is not the same as mobility.

 But Roman, how do we apply this concept?

 Well, after years of seeing chiros and PT's and various body work people to no significant improvement, I finally took the advice I give all my A-List clients, and I called an expert to help me do just that.